RosterElf Logo

 Common mistakes (and how to avoid them)

-1) Mis-award: nursing assistants in aged care still paid under the Nurses Award
+1) Mis-award: nursing assistants in aged care still paid under the nurses award

 From 1 Jan 2025, nursing assistants who provide aged care/home care to older people are no longer covered by this Award.
 Re-check coverage for AIN/PCW-type roles in aged care settings.

-2) Aged care EN/RN stream missed (or applied to the wrong people)
+2) aged care EN/RN stream missed (or applied to the wrong people)

 If you employ ENs/RNs in aged care, confirm whether they meet the Award's aged care employee definition and apply the correct wage table and effective dates (including the 1 Oct 2025 uplift).

-3) RN Level 4/5 overtime and allowance errors
+3) RN level 4/5 overtime and allowance errors

 Overtime rates and certain provisions/allowances don't apply to RN Levels 4 and 5 (see the overtime clause in the online Award).
 This can cause both underpayments and overpayments if your payroll engine applies a "one size fits all" overtime rule.

-4) Pay point progression not tracked (especially part-time/casual 1786 hours)
+4) pay point progression not tracked

 If you don't track the 1786-hour progression rule for part-time/casual employees, you can strand staff on the wrong pay point.
-Proper employee onboarding for award compliance and licence and certification management help track qualifications from day one.

 5) Shift/weekend/public holiday stacking done by "instinct"